gazebosim/gz-transport/docs/development/development.rst

 learns about the meta information associated to each service.
 The service location, the unique identifier of the node providing the service or its process are some examples of the information that the discovery component learns for each service.
-The main responsability of the discovery is to keep an updated list of active services ready to be queried by other entities.
+The main responsibility of the discovery is to keep an updated list of active services ready to be queried by other entities.

 In Ignition Transport we use two discovery objects, each one operating on a